 Tsubu Uni (粒うに)

-Specifically, the Shio Uni content of this Tsubu Uni is 90%, and the other ingredients consist of ethyl alcohol, sugar, seasoning (including amino acids), and polysaccharide thickener.
+The other ingredients consist of ethyl alcohol, sugar, amino acid seasoning, and polysaccharide thickener.

 Neri Uni (練りうに)

-Lastly, about Neri Uni.
-As with Tsubu Uni, Neri Uni is a blended sea urchin that usually comes in a glass bottle or jar.
+As with Tsubu Uni, Neri Uni is a blended sea urchin that typically comes in a glass bottle or jar.

-But the salted sea urchin content of this Neri Uni is lower than the Tsubu Uni shown above, 65%.
-In addition to salted sea urchin, this Neri Uni also contains wheat flour, sugar, egg yolk, ethyl alcohol, milk protein, amino acids, starch adhesive, and colors.
+In addition to salted sea urchin, it contains wheat flour, sugar, egg yolk, ethyl alcohol, milk protein, amino acids, starch adhesive, and colors.